-We have a lot of Raleigh vet clients that contact us about ACL repair surgery for their dogs.
-One of the most commonly asked questions of the Leesville Animal Hospital ACL repair surgery team is whether owners should have the surgery.
+We have a lot of Raleigh vet clients that consult us about pending ACL repair surgery for their dogs.
+While we do not provide orthopedic surgery at this time, we do answer a lot of questions for our clients.
+One of the most commonly asked questions of the Leesville Animal Hospital veterinary team is whether owners should have the surgery.

 Should You Get ACL Repair Surgery For Your Dog?